rodolfojc/Booking-System/README.txt

 ....WELCOME AND THANKS FOR VISITING...

 Please read Scenario and Requirements PDF file for more details.
 Database file (sql) is located in "Database" folder.
+Screenshots are located in "Screenshots" folder.

+External libraries:
+MySql driver: mysql-connector-java-5.1.44-bin.jar
+JCalendar: jcalendar-1.4.jar and jgoodies-looks-2.4.1.jar

 DATABASE DATA (18/12/2018)